 - Dental and vision insurance – This can be valuable coverage, especially if you know you’ll need care in the coming year.

 - Medical FSA – Money contributed to this account is tax-deductible and can then be used tax-free for medical expenses.
 Just be cautious because this money is, in many cases at least, use it or lose it.
-The maximum annual contribution for 2018 is $2,650.
+The maximum annual contribution for 2018 was $2,650.
+2019 contribution limits are yet to be announced.

 - Dependent care FSA – Money contributed to this account is tax-deductible and can then be used tax-free for childcare expenses.
 Hey, at least there’s SOME relief from this enormous cost!
 Though again, this money is use it or lose it so plan carefully.
-The maximum annual contribution for 2018 is $5,000.
+The maximum annual contribution for 2018 was $5,000.
+2019 contribution limits are yet to be announced.

 - Life and disability insurance – There are pros and cons to getting this coverage through work, but at the very least it’s good to know what’s available to you so you can make an informed decision.